pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

       The color and (if :attr:`Pixmap.alpha` is true) transparency values for all pixels.
 It is a write-protected memory area of ``width * height * n`` bytes.
 Each n bytes define one pixel.
 Each successive n bytes yield another pixel in scanline order.
 Subsequent scanlines follow each other with no padding.
 E.g. for an RGBA colorspace this means, ``samples`` is a sequence of bytes like ``..., R, G, B, A, ...``, and the four byte values R, G, B, A define one pixel.

       This area can be passed to other graphics libraries like PIL (Python Imaging Library) to do additional processing like saving the pixmap in other image formats.
-See example 3.

       :type: bytes

    .. attribute:: size

       Contains ``len(pixmap)``.
-This will generally equal ``len(pix.samples) + 60`` (32bit systems, the delta is 88 on 64bit machines).
+This will generally equal ``len(pix.samples)`` plus some platform-specific value for defining other attributes of the object.

       :type: int